xiuhong0627/WarehouseManagement/README.md

 # WarehouseManagement
-this is a warehouse mangaement software.
+this is a warehouse management software.